derricks/bad-server/README.md

   * X-Generate-Random: 100 => 100 random bytes are returned

+X-Random-Delays: randomly delay sending chunks of data

+  * X-Random-Delays: 100 => chunks of data will be sent with up to 100ms delays sprinkled in
+  * X-Random-Delays: 10ns=70.0;100ms => chunks of data will be sent with up to 10ns delays 70% of the time, and up to 100ms for 30% of the time

 Complex Examples
 ----------------
 Combining headers lets you create other types of unexpected behaviors.